jpueberbach4/bp.markets.ingest/dukascopy/README.md

 ## Notice - edge cases

-I am ofcourse checking a lot of things and i can tell you, that i am encountering unexpected behaviors.
-Below is a list of findings/edge cases.
+Of course, I’m checking many different aspects, and I can say that I’m encountering several unexpected behaviors.
+Below is a list of findings, edge cases.

 | Symbol | Case |
 | :--- | :--- |